Neutrinomic/wg_defi/icrc-55/ICRC55.md

 ## Core Technology

 ICRC55 is built around the __DeFi Vector__ concept, a "push" model that transfers tokens from a source to a destination address based on preset conditions.
-Unlike traditional "pull" models, where recipients initiate transfers, this approach enables direct token movements without constant requests from the destination.
+Unlike traditional "pull" models, where recipients initiate transfers in synchronous virtual machines, this approach enables direct token movements without constantly polling promises from the source in asynchronous environments.

-In asynchronous, multi-canister execution environments, a "pull" model cannot achieve atomicity, whereas a "push" model can.
+In asynchronous, multi-canister execution environments, a "pull" model cannot achieve atomicity without unfeasible costs and complexity, whereas a "push" model can.
 With a "push" model, tokens remain under the custody of a single canister, granting it exclusive authority to manage those tokens and maintain an internal ledger, thereby offloading work from the main ledger.
-In contrast, a "pull" model involves shared custody of tokens, preventing any single canister from independently maintaining such a ledger.
+In contrast, a "pull" model involves shared custody of tokens, preventing any single entity in async environments from independently maintaining such a ledger.

 Additionally, ICRC55 separates the conditions guiding these transfers from the token transfer itself.
 This allows conditions to be defined once, before sending tokens, and reused for subsequent transfers.